es-ude/ElasticNodeMiddleware/README.md

 ## Interconnection between the MCU and FPGA - the Memory-mapped Interface (Xmem)

-The required hardware at the elasticnode, which is used in our code, is the MCU and the FPGA.
+The required hardware at the elastic node, which is used in our code, is the MCU and the FPGA.
-For interconnection of the MCU and the FPGA we use the MCU's external memory interface (xmem).
+For interconnection of the MCU and the FPGA we use the MCU's external memory interface (Xmem).

 The Xmem interface is an addressable data interface.
-For using it, you define a variable at a specific memory location and write the data value into it.
+To use it, you define a variable at a specific memory location and write the data value into it.
 The FPGA detects this and reacts accordingly.
-The interconnection between MCU and FPGA starts in our code at the internal memory address 0x2000 from the MCU.
+The interconnection between MCU and FPGA starts at the internal memory address 0x2000 of the MCU.

 ## Bitfile